 Literary Business Development

-The idea I crystalized was literary business development.
+The idea which crystalized for me was literary business development.
 I don’t know where it came from.
 Maybe I heard it somewhere.
 Maybe I dreamt it.
 Maybe it’s a theme that will help you.

 Good To Recap